I will be looking to recruit a new graduate student to enter Fall of 2020

 Mentor: Dr. M.T.
 Bardo

-My research program bridges areas of neuroscience, pharmacology, animal learning and cognition, and psychology.
-My research team uses preclinical animal models to elucidate the behavioral, neural, and pharmacological factors involved in the etiology of drug abuse.
+My research program bridges areas of neuroscience, pharmacology, animal learning and behavior, and biopsychology.
+We use preclinical animal models to elucidate the behavioral, neural, and pharmacological factors involved in the etiology of drug abuse.
 One arm of this research program investigates how behavioral and neuropharmacological processes involved in the perceptibility of a drug stimulus and the behavior it controls changes with learning history.
-For nicotine, recent research implicates α4β2-containing nicotinic acetylcholine receptors and the dorsal medial striatum in acquired appetitive behaviors controlled by the nicotine stimulus.
-Other empirical efforts focus on novel immune- and pharmacotherapy approaches for nicotine and methamphetamine addiction, understanding the reward-enhancing effects of drugs using behavioral economics, and development of more translationally relevant animal models of addiction.
-We are also extending these arms of the research program to include sex differences and nicotine-alcohol interaction.
+For nicotine, recent research implicates β2-containing nicotinic acetylcholine receptors and the dorsal medial striatum in acquired appetitive behaviors controlled by the nicotine stimulus.
+Other empirical efforts focus on neuro-inflammation and novel pharmacotherapy approaches for nicotine and methamphetamine addiction, understanding the reward-enhancing effects of drugs using behavioral economics, and development of more translationally relevant animal models to inform FDA tobacco regulation policy.
+We are extending these arms of the research program to include sex differences and nicotine-alcohol interaction.

 If interested in more information about my research program, please visit our lab website at the link above or contact me via e-mail.

 - NIH Study Section Member (Neurobiology of Motivated Behavior): 2014-2020

 - Past President for Division 28 (Psychopharmacology and Substance Abuse) of APA

 - Behavioral Pharmacology & Neuroscience Editor for Journal of Experimental Analysis of Behavior

 - Associate Editor for Motivated Behavior, Pharmacology Biochemistry and Behavior